LabVIEW-DCAF/CVTModule/README.md

 # Overview

-The Current Value Table (CVT) module allows for storing and managing data in a single location that can be accessed in different parts of the application.
-In DCAF applications, the CVT module enables sharing data between the DCAF Tag Bus and parallel loops and processes.
+The Current Value Table (CVT) module allows for storing and managing data in a single location, enabling users to share data between DCAF engines or between a DCAF engine and any parallel LabVIEW code using the [CVT Library](https://forums.ni.com/t5/Reference-Design-Content/LabVIEW-Current-Value-Table-CVT-Library/ta-p/3514251).

 # Description